-Join us as we look back at some of the highlights of the ALL project over the years.
+Join us as we look back at some of our favourite works from ALL over the years.

 From the start, ALL has tried to create unexpected interventions and in 2012 for our inaugural Text&Context exhibition Sue Shepherd lit up Cambridge with You Are Here, a magnificent neon display overlooking Parker’s Piece.
 The neon was formally switched on by the Mayor at our opening event.